jorishr/notes-on-backend/authentication/sessions/passportjs-local.md

 router.post('/register', (req,res) => {
 	User.register(new User({}), req.body.password, (err)=>{})
 ```
 The `User.register` is a mongoose method which takes in two parameters and the callback function.
 First you call the User constructor and pass in the form data.
-Second is the password which is stored seperately.
-In the callback function you define what to do next, for example auto-login the new user or send a confirmation e-amil and redirect the user.
+Second is the password which is stored separately.
+In the callback function you define what to do next, for example auto-login the new user or send a confirmation e-mail and redirect the user.

 The form data can be accessed on the `req.body.<name>` and it is best to add VALIDATION and SANITIZATION to it first before storing it in the database.
 ```javascript